sejgit/udi-hunterdouglas-pg3/docs/troubleshooting.md

     You still want to put this ip into the gatewayip array as primary/secondary can move so gatewayip ['10.0.1.151', '10.0.1.150'] in your config is good

-- you have likely found a v2 gateway
+- you have found a v2 gateway

     ```bash
     {"message":"Not Found","error":{}}
     ```

-    Currently I am working on basic functionality for V2
+    Follow the directions for V2 gateway
+    If you have both V3 & V2 please run two copies of the plugin in two separate slots

 - Your V3 gateway is not set-up with Hunter Douglas